natcap/invest.users-guide/source/habitat_risk_assessment.rst

 Data needs
 ==========

-The model uses an interface to input all required and optional model data.
+The model uses an interface to input all required and optional model data and a GUI to score criteria and their data quality.
 Here we outline the options presented to the user via the interface and the maps and data tables used by the model.
 First we describe required inputs, followed by a description of optional inputs.

 Grid the seascape tool
 ----------------------